 To make the process more manageable, consider breaking a big goal into smaller goals that can help chip away at your ultimate aim.
 For example, you may consider working to raise your credit score so you can get the most competitive mortgage rate, or get impulse spending under control so you can fund that big vacation.

 One proven method for goal setting is to make your goals SMART.
 This acronym stands for: Specific, Measurable, Attainable, Relevant, and Time-bound.
-Creating a SMART savings goal might look like: “I want to put aside 10% of my income per paycheck into a Money Market account for the next six months in order to purchase a new car before the end of 2021.”
+Creating a SMART savings goal might look like: “I want to put aside 10% of my income per paycheck into a Money Market account for the next six months in order to purchase a new car before the end of the year.”
 Writing goals in this way increases the likelihood that you will achieve that goal.

 Take Stock of Your Entire Financial Picture